 I’m a piano amateur.
 I haven’t taken lessons since high school, so I don’t really have someone keeping me accountable for the “less fun” parts of playing piano.
 Sight-reading new pieces and playing through old pieces is fun.
 Drilling a challenging passage over-and-over until you can play it mistake-free?
 Not so fun.

-But, eventually you want to put the effort in.
+Eventually you want to put the effort in.
 You want to push past the “not fun” part to get back to the fun of playing through a new piece (and not sounding terrible while doing so).
 I think this is where the more valuable insights start to be made.
 When intrinsic motivation meets frustration and the recognition that, “surely, there’s a more disciplined way of accomplishing what I’m trying to do”, you’re open to start internalizing the challenging-but-useful bits of common advice that linger in the back of your head.

 And so, I’ve added “don’t look at the keys” to my tool set for practicing piano, despite it being something that I’d already been taught many years ago.